 Who Can Be Sued?

-If you are employed by or you benefit from an agritourism operator's services and you suffer an accident due to their negligence, lack of proper signage and information, or to a defective product or machinery you were allowed to use, you might be entitled to file a personal injury claim.
+If an agritourism operator employs you, and you suffered an accident due to their negligence, or a defective product or machinery that you used on the job, you may be entitled to file a personal injury claim for monetary compensation.

-- The operator for failing to provide proper warning signage for customers or due training to its employees
+- The operator for failing to provide proper warning signage or due training